 To accomplish this, Internet2 will configure the existing R&E routers to maintain an instance of the TR-CPS network on the same router, and vice-versa.
 The R&E focused traffic will continue to traverse the AL2S network between the core nodes, while the TR-CPS focused traffic will continue to use the existing 10G backbone links that have been re-homed into the combined architecture.
 However, Internet2 staff may utilize the AL2S network for traffic growth in an opportunistic fashion.
 These decisions will be logged and reviewed by the Peering Steering Group.

 With the consolidation of the two services onto a single platform, there will undoubtedly be times when the activities of one service might conflict with the activities of the other service.
 As the decision to prioritize one service over another is a particular difficult one to craft in a unilateral fashion, Internet2 staff will use their best judgement with the individual cases where this comes into question.
 The decisions will be logged and reviewed in collaboration with the Peering Steering Group.
-Internet2 will also periodically revisit the overall question of service prioritization on a regular basis.
+Internet2 will also periodically revisit the overall question of service prioritization on a regular basis with the Internet2 Community.

 TR-CPS Backbone Headroom Principles